thebrandonlucas/blu/_posts/snippets/2000-01-04-contributions.md

 ---

 I have contributed to many projects, mostly open source.
-Here are some projects that I'm particularly proud of.
+Here are some that I'm particularly proud of.

 ---